 financial contributions to household expenses and as a homemaker are usual contributions.

-A 58 year old woman who had moved in with a 64 year old widower filed an application with the Family Court to declare that she had a de facto relationship with the widower.
+A 58-year-old woman who had moved in with a 64-year-old widower applied with the Family Court to declare that she had a de facto relationship with the widower.
 She also asked that the Family Court declare that her contribution to the properties of the relationship as substantial such that if the properties of the relationship are not settled, it will result in injustice to her.

 The Family Court found that the parties did not dispute that they had a sexual relationship from 2009 until 2011.
 The point of disagreement is whether or not they lived together as a couple on a genuine domestic basis.
 It was gleaned from the testimony of the parties that they dated for a year.
 The parties maintained separate residences and stayed overnight at each other’s homes around five or six times each week.

 The evidence submitted by the applicant herself showed that she had reservations about moving in with the respondent.
 It was only after a year of dating did they begin living together in a home they shared.
 The widower purchased property and registered it in the name of the applicant in 2010.
 Thus, the domestic relationship began only in 2010 and lasted for only one year as they separated in 2011.